-- Students are not penalized for accurate reporting, nor is duty hour information used to determine grades or for student evaluations.
+- Students are not penalized for accurate reporting of excessive duty hours, nor is duty hour information used to determine grades or for student evaluations.

 - Duty hour reports are retained in the electronic database systems.

-- Curricular Unit Directors or Clerkship Coordinators report duty hour compliance to the Curriculum Committee annually.
+- Curricular Unit Directors or Coordinators report duty hour compliance to the Curriculum Committee annually.